 Workplace Experience Program

 PLEASE NOTE: The Workplace Experience Program will not be offered this year.
-It is expected to return in 2019.

 What is the Workplace Experience Program?

 The Workplace Experience Program (WEP) provides international students within the Bachelor of Commerce Co-op program with an opportunity to gain exposure to Canadian workplace culture.

 Why the Workplace Experience Program matters

 Some of our international students find it very challenging to find jobs in Canada that qualify for co-op work term credits, which results in either securing employment that offers minimal remuneration, or returning to their home country to complete work terms.
 This can limit their ability to grow their professional network and break into the Canadian job market after graduation.

 Our objectives for the Workplace Experience Program are to provide international students with an opportunity to gain familiarity with the Canadian workplace culture, build connections with Canadian employers and build confidence in our international students when job searching.

 What does my commitment involve?

 The program takes place during the months of May, June, July and/or August, following the students’ first or second year.
 Each student is matched with a host organization based on their suitability and career interests for a suggested minimum of 35 unpaid hours.
 The schedule is flexible so that it can be coordinated to fit the needs of both the host organization and the student.
 For example, the program outcomes could be achieved over three half days a week for one month, 2 full days a week for one month, or every day for just one week.